Why Your Neighbor’s Sale Price Means Nothing

 In Amarillo, it’s normal to hear it: “The house down the street sold for $X, so ours should sell for that too.”
-It’s an understandable gut-check—but it’s also one of the fastest ways sellers talk themselves into the wrong pricing plan.
+That neighbor sale price home value comparison feels like a fair gut-check, but it is also one of the fastest ways sellers talk themselves into the wrong pricing plan.

 A neighbor’s sale price can be a useful data point.
-It just usually isn’t your data point.
+However, it usually is not your data point.

-Most sellers aren’t actually trying to “match the neighbor.”
-You’re trying to answer a practical question: What will a qualified buyer pay for my home in today’s market, given my home’s condition and the competition?
+Most sellers are not really trying to “match the neighbor.”
+Instead, you are trying to answer a practical question: What will a qualified buyer pay for my home in today’s market, given my home’s condition and the competition?

 A sale price is the final score—not the whole game